enqueuezero/site/concrete-architecture/opt-for-library-design.md

 Opting for library design is a principle for distributing software as libraries rather than standalone applications.
 That is, the user accesses the features of software by invoking function calls.

 Distribution is among the crucial steps in the life cycle of any software.
 Other than opting for library design, you could choose opting for application design, service design, or even mixing all of them.
-Through opting for library design we guarantee the data provided by the library coexist in the same runtime with the main application.
+Through opting for library design we guarantee the data and functions provided by the library coexist in the same runtime with the main application.
 It allows us to discover and exploit a solution towards the best performance and extendability from the scope of the problem we want to solve.

+## Distribution Artifact

+Source code tar-ball is a tar file that contains only source code of the library.
+The user needs to unpack the tar file in some resolvable path to the compilers or interpreters.
+C libraries mostly choose this form.

+Language-specific package is the most common solution for libraries developed in more advanced languages.
+For example, a Python library can be packaged into a wheel package and uploaded to PyPI.
+The user needs to run command `pip install` before using the library.

 ## Example: Message Queue as a Library